ssh-mitm/ssh-mitm/doc/advanced-usage.rst

 The advantage is that no confidential data (which could be intercepted by a man-in-the-middle attack) needs to be sent to the remote host.

-Due to this design concept, SSH-MITM proxy server is not able to reuse the data provided during authentication.
+Due to this design concept, SSH-MITM is not able to reuse the data provided during authentication.

 If you need to intercept a client with public key authentication, there are some options.